imnmo/java-coding-practice/README.md

 # CSPractiseRepository
-Play ground to practice CSharp
+Play ground to practice CSharp for Roshan and Imran to practice CS concepts